 The Hamer Bull Jumping Ceremony

 An impressive display of courage, skill, and athleticism, the bull jumping ceremony is a centuries-old rite of passage for young men in Hamer tradition.
 The Hamer are a tribal community living in the Lower Omo Valley of Ethiopia.

-On the day of the ceremony, there is celebrating, dancing by women wearing traditional dress - playing horns with their legs draped in bells - drinking home-brewed sorghum beer.
+On the day of the ceremony, there is plenty of celebrating.
+Women dance in traditional dress - playing horns with their legs draped in bells - drinking home-brewed sorghum beer.
 Depending on the social status of the family, somewhere between 100 and 300 people are likely to attend.

 Before the ceremony, the female relatives (with the exception of little girls) of the young man go to meet the Maza, men who have just passed the bull-jumping ceremony and who temporarily live apart from the rest of the tribe.